axelrogg/axelrogg.github.io/_posts/2024-07-27-lu-factorization-oversimplified.md

 components are not linear (diodes, transistors, and more), their output-to-input relationship is *simplified* by creating linear models that allow engineers to be able to treat those elements as linear, even if they are not in reality.
-I won't dive into the reasons why we care so much about linear relationships when it comes to electric circuit analysis, but it is a big deal.
+I won't dive into the reasons why linear relationships are crucial in electric circuit analysis, but they are a big deal.
 Many analysis techniques rely on this.
 Engineers love simplicity (even artificial simplicity).
 Now that we know how important it is to solve these systems let's talk about the how.

 # LU Factorization